Abimathi03/FACE_PREDICTION/README.md

 2)Install the required packages: bash
 Copy code
-pip install -r requirements.txt
+install requirements mentioned above

-3)Download the pre-trained model for facial landmark detection (shape_predictor_68_face_landmarks.dat.bz2) and place it in the root directory.
+3)Download the pre-trained model for facial landmark detection (shape_predictor_68_face_landmarks.dat) and place it in the root directory.

 Usage of Intel OneAPI